yaasiinaxmed/Real-Estate-Project-Backend/README.md

 | Password   | String   | Yes         | The password of the user |

 The endpoint will find the user by email in the database using the user model.
- If the user email is not found, it will return a JSON response with the status code `404` and a message `User email not found`.
+ If the user email is not found, it will return a JSON response with the status code `404` and the message `User email not found`.

-If either email or password are missing, it will return a JSON response with the status code `400` and a message
+If either email or password is missing, it will return a JSON response with the status code `400` and a message
 ``` json
 {
     "status": 400,